Thursday, March 31, 2011

 Lincoln Memorial

-The ramp up is not bad, but when you get to the top their are doors that do not have an automatic button.
+The ramp up is not bad, but when you get to the top there are doors that do not have an automatic button.
 That is not the appalling part, though.
 The real annoying part is that they actually have a handicap symbol on them, which usually signifies it can be operated automatically somehow.
 However, no such luck and it just is an extra unnecessary symbol to tell you are going the right way for the elevator or at least that is the only thing I can think it means.
 Not too big of a deal, as Mom was with us, but it was still tough with there being a second door after a small entryway.
 Sure, if there are people around they tend to be helpful, but there is easily no one going this way on low crowd days/off season like we were on the tail end of.

 Lincoln Memorial